thecraftman/vagrant-commands/README.md

 ## What is vagrant

  Vagrant is a tool for working with virtual environments.
-Vagrant provides a simple and easy to use command-line client for
+Vagrant provides a simple and easy to use command-line client for ma

  use command-line client for managing these environments, and an interpreter for the text-based definitions of what each environment looks like, called Vagrantfiles